Democratic senator protests Trump’s ‘grave threats’ in marathon overnight floor speech

 By Rashard Rose, CNN

-(CNN) — Democratic Sen. Jeff Merkley of Oregon has been speaking on the Senate floor for more than 12 hours after announcing he would protest what he called President Donald Trump’s “grave threats to democracy.”
+(CNN) — Sen. Jeff Merkley has been speaking on the Senate floor for more than 12 hours after announcing he would protest what he called President Donald Trump’s “grave threats to democracy.”

-He began his remarks at 6:24 p.m.
-ET and was still speaking as of this morning.
+The Oregon Democrat began his remarks at 6:24 p.m.
+ET Tuesday and was still speaking as of Wednesday morning.

 “I’ve come to the Senate floor tonight to ring the alarm bells.
 We’re in the most perilous moment, the biggest threat to our republic since the Civil War.
-President Trump is shredding our Constitution,” Merkley said in his opening remarks.
+President Trump is shredding our Constitution,” he said at the start of his remarks.

+The senator’s marathon speech stands as a symbolic show of Democratic resistance as his party remains in a standoff with Republicans over health care subsidies amid the government shutdown.
+The shutdown is expected to drag on with the impasse entering a fourth week Wednesday.
+Democrats have so far held their position, blocking the GOP stopgap bill to reopen the government 11 times until their demands are met.

-The Democratic senator pointed to the Trump administration’s previous halting of research grants for universities in its battle over campus oversight as well as the recent indictments of several of the president’s political opponents as well as his deployment of National Guard troops to Portland.
+Merkley in his speech pointed to the Trump administration’s previous halting of research grants for universities in its battle over campus oversight as well as the recent indictments of several of the president’s political opponents as well as his push to deploy National Guard troops to Portland.

-The senator’s remarks represent a symbolic show of Democratic resistance as the party has blocked Republican efforts to reopen the government 11 times, remaining in a standoff over health care subsidies.

-The shutdown is expected to drag on Wednesday as the impasse enters a fourth week.
+His comments on the situation in Oregon come after an appeals court on Monday cleared the way for Trump to deploy troops there after a previous, Trump-appointed federal judge blocked his first efforts to do so.

+“This is an extraordinarily dangerous moment,” Merkley added Wednesday morning.
+“An authoritarian president proceeding to attack free speech, attack free press, weaponize the Department of Justice, and use it against those who disagree with him, and then seeking the court’s permission to send the military into our cities to attack people who are peaceful(ly) protesting.”

-Earlier this year, Democratic Sen. Cory Booker held the Senate floor for 25 hours and 5 minutes, warning against the harms he said the administration was inflicting on the American public.
+Earlier this year, Democratic Sen. Cory Booker of New Jersey held the Senate floor for 25 hours and 5 minutes, warning against the harms he said the administration was inflicting on the American public.
 The effort broke the record for the longest floor speech in modern history of the chamber.

 This was also not Merkley’s first time holding the Senate floor – he previously spoke for more than 15 hours in 2017 against Neil Gorsuch’s nomination to the Supreme Court.

-In recent years, the chamber has seen a number of marathon speeches mounted by senators, including Sen. Chris Murphy on gun control in 2016; Rand Paul over National Security Agency surveillance programs in 2015; and Ted Cruz against the Affordable Care Act 2013.
+In recent years, the chamber has seen a number of marathon speeches mounted by senators of both parties, including Sens.
+Chris Murphy on gun control in 2016; Rand Paul over National Security Agency surveillance programs in 2015; and Ted Cruz against the Affordable Care Act 2013.

 The-CNN-Wire